jgphilpott/polyslice/serial/browser/README.md

 In addition to the connection settings you can also customize your UI with the following style settings:

+#### Timestamps

+A simple checkbox to toggle on/off the use of timestamps in the logs.

 #### Colors

 A simple checkbox to toggle on/off the use of colors in the logs.